mezzio/mezzio/docs/book/reference/migration/to-v2.md

 ## Removed functionality

-The following classes and/or methods were removed for the Expressive 2.0
+The following classes and/or methods were removed for the Mezzio 2.0
 release:

-- `Zend\Expressive\Application::pipeErrorHandler()`.
+- `Mezzio\Application::pipeErrorHandler()`.
 Stratigility 2.0 dropped
   its `ErrorMiddlewareInterface` and the concept of error middleware (middleware supporting an additional `$error` argument in its signature); this method was thus no longer relevant.

-- `Zend\Expressive\Application::routeMiddleware()`.
+- `Mezzio\Application::routeMiddleware()`.
 Routing middleware was
-  extracted to the class `Zend\Expressive\Middleware\RouteMiddleware`.
+  extracted to the class `Mezzio\Middleware\RouteMiddleware`.

-- `Zend\Expressive\Application::dispatchMiddleware()`.
+- `Mezzio\Application::dispatchMiddleware()`.
 Dispatch middleware was
-  extracted to the class `Zend\Expressive\Middleware\DispatchMiddleware`.
+  extracted to the class `Mezzio\Middleware\DispatchMiddleware`.

-- `Zend\Expressive\Application::getFinalHandler()`.
+- `Mezzio\Application::getFinalHandler()`.
 Stratigility 2 supports the
   http-interop/http-middleware project, and now uses _delegates_.
 This method was renamed to `getDefaultDelegate()`, and now returns an `Interop\Http\ServerMiddleware\DelegateInterface` instance.

-- `Zend\Expressive\Container\Exception\InvalidArgumentException`.
+- `Mezzio\Container\Exception\InvalidArgumentException`.
 This exception
-  was thrown by `Zend\Expressive\Container\ApplicationFactory` previously; that class now throws `Zend\Expressive\Exception\InvalidArgumentException` instead.
+  was thrown by `Mezzio\Container\ApplicationFactory` previously; that class now throws `Mezzio\Exception\InvalidArgumentException` instead.

-- `Zend\Expressive\Container\Exception\NotFoundException`.
+- `Mezzio\Container\Exception\NotFoundException`.
 This exception type
   was never used internally.

-- `Zend\Expressive\ErrorMiddlewarePipe`.
+- `Mezzio\ErrorMiddlewarePipe`.
 With the removal of Stratigility 1
   error middleware, this specialized `MiddlewarePipe` no longer has any use.

-- `Zend\Expressive\Container\TemplatedErrorHandlerFactory`.
+- `Mezzio\Container\TemplatedErrorHandlerFactory`.
 See the section on
   [final handler changes](#final-handlers-become-default-delegates) for more information.

-- `Zend\Expressive\Container\WhoopsErrorHandlerFactory`.
+- `Mezzio\Container\WhoopsErrorHandlerFactory`.
 See the section on
   [final handler changes](#final-handlers-become-default-delegates) for more information.

-- `Zend\Expressive\TemplatedErrorHandler`.
+- `Mezzio\TemplatedErrorHandler`.
 See the section on
   [final handler changes](#final-handlers-become-default-delegates) for more information.

-- `Zend\Expressive\WhoopsErrorHandler`.
+- `Mezzio\WhoopsErrorHandler`.
 See the section on
   [final handler changes](#final-handlers-become-default-delegates) for more information.

 ## Deprecated functionality

-- `Zend\Expressive\Application::raiseThrowables()`.
+- `Mezzio\Application::raiseThrowables()`.
 Stratigility 2.0 makes the
   method a no-op, as exceptions are no longer caught by the middleware dispatcher.
 As such, the `raise_throwables` configuration argument now is no longer used, either.

 ## PSR-11 support

-In previous versions of Expressive, we consumed [container-interop](https://github.com/container-interop/container-interop), which provides `Interop\Container\ContainerInterface`, a shared interface for dependency injection containers. container-interop served as a working group for the [PSR-11](http://www.php-fig.org/psr/psr-11/) specification.
+In previous versions of Mezzio, we consumed [container-interop](https://github.com/container-interop/container-interop), which provides `Interop\Container\ContainerInterface`, a shared interface for dependency injection containers. container-interop served as a working group for the [PSR-11](http://www.php-fig.org/psr/psr-11/) specification.

-In the weeks prior to the Expressive 2.0 release, PSR-11 was formally accepted, and the package `psr/container` was released.
-As such, we have updated Expressive to consume the interfaces PSR-11 exposes.
+In the weeks prior to the Mezzio 2.0 release, PSR-11 was formally accepted, and the package `psr/container` was released.
+As such, we have updated Mezzio to consume the interfaces PSR-11 exposes.

 No supported implementations currently directly implement PSR-11, however.
 Fortunately, the container-interop 1.2.0 release acts as a